SatSampling/massively/horizontal.md

 		<span class="icon major style1 fa-calendar-times-o"></span>
 		<h3>Decades Out of Date</h3>
 		<p>In certain countries, the last census may be decades old,
-		unable to capture the rapid urbanisation that has taken place since.</p>
+		entirely unreflective of the rapid urbanisation that has taken place since.</p>
 	</li>
 	<li>
 		<span class="icon major style3 fa-hand-stop-o"></span>